 You can use any worsted weight yarn you like.
 And since these mittens are made in Garter stitch they will stretch quite a bit.
 You don't have to worry about knitting gauge.
 I only listed the knitting gauge as a point of reference.

-When you cast on stitches you are casting on the length so if you would like to have them longer to go up your arm just cast on more stitches.
+When you cast on stitches you will be casting on the length so if you would like to have them longer to go up your arm just cast on more stitches.

 Instructions: Make 2